 Presentations can be pretty stressful.
 Whether it’s because of nerves or a lack of preparation, some of us will commit mistakes at some point.
-Unfortunately, these blunders can cause you a lot.
-In the world of business, a lot can rest on the presentations we give.
+Unfortunately, these blunders can cost you a lot.
 Don’t let a few blunders get in the way of the message you want to share.

 Inspired by an article by award-winning blogger Geoffrey James, we’re going to share some common mistakes and great presentation tips to avoid them.

 Here are a few presentation tips to keep in mind to avoid any future blunders:

 You didn’t have enough time to perfect your PowerPoint deck.
 You arrived late to the meeting.
 Your equipment isn’t working properly.

 When things go wrong, people tend to do one of two things: apologize profusely or try to save face by making a bunch of excuses.
 Both methods are not recommended when starting a presentation.
 By doing so, you immediately set a negative vibe for the rest of your presentation.
 When you say, “I’m really sorry about how bad my slides will look, I barely had time to put them together last night” or “I apologize for arriving late, I’ll just speed through my slides real quick,” you’re basically telling your audience that they’re about to see a bad presentation.

 When something goes wrong just as you’re about to begin your presentation, the best thing you can do is act as if nothing has happened.
 Simply go about your presentation as planned and adjust accordingly.
 If you were late or needed to spend a few more minutes setting up the projector, try to condense your presentation to avoid asking for extra time.
 Take note, thought, that condensing your presentation is not the same as speeding through it.
 Shorten your presentation in a way that no key details will have to be skipped over.